frees-io/freestyle/docs/src/main/tut/docs/core/algebras.md

 ## Automatic method implementations

-From the abstract smart constructors Freestyle generates an Algebraic data types available through a companion object.
+From the abstract smart constructors, Freestyle generates an Algebraic data type available through a companion object.
 This Algebraic data type contains the shape needed to implement the abstract methods.

 Freestyle automatically implements those abstract methods using the `Inject` strategy for composing unrelated ADTs through a Coproduct as described